Client Visitor Experience

 Tl;dr:

-I led UX on an intern project at Left Field Labs, designing a digital visitor experience for the LA headquarters.
+For Left Field Labs' first internship program, I led UX on a team tasked with reimagining the visitor experience at LA headquarters.
 I owned experience strategy and wireframes, collaborating with a UI designer and developer.
 The work aligned with later updates to the agency's About page.

 A physical "wall" that invites visitors to leave their mark